Buddy Myer: Early life

 Myer was born in Ellisville, Mississippi, the son of Maud (née Stevens) and Charles Solomon Myer, a merchant and cotton buyer.
 He was of German and English descent.
 His father's family was of Jewish descent but had converted in an earlier generation.
-During his lifetime, Myer was incorrectly reported to be Jewish.
+During his lifetime, Myer was incorrectly reported to be Jewish; baseball historian Bill James reported that Myer "told a home-town newspaperman shortly before his death in 1974 that he was not Jewish, he was German."